The Age of Quarrel: Reception and legacy

+In 2006, Revolver ranked in the 68th greatest metal album of all time.
+In 2018, the publication ranked it the 22nd Greatest Punk Album of All Time stating "it combined the belligerent thrash of NYC hardcore with the metallic heaviness of Motörhead and Black Sabbath."
+In 2023, the publication also put the album on their list of the 10 Best Hardcore Albums of the 1980s, and in 2024, readers of the publication voted the album as the greatest NYHC album of all time.
+In 2025, it was ranked second on a similar poll of the best hardcore albums of all time by Alternative Press.

 Earth Crisis frontman Karl Buechner said that watching the video of "We Gotta Know" was "the spark that set off" his love for hardcore punk music and, during a 1996 interview, he would describe The Age of Quarrel as "still the greatest hardcore album of all time".
 Jamey Jasta of Hatebreed stated that the song "Life of My Own" inspired him to become a musician and named The Age of Quarrel one of the most crucial albums in hardcore's history.

 Cro-Mags performed the songs "It's the Limit" and "Hard Times" in a 1988 film called The Beat as "Iron Skulls".

 "It's the Limit" was featured in the 2008 video game Grand Theft Auto IV.
 It was featured on the "LCHC" radio station, referring to Liberty City Hardcore.